-3.4.5 The status of Company's implementation of promoting sustainable development
+3.4.5 The status of Company's implementation of promoting sustainable development.

-Implementation Status Deviations from "Corporate Social Items Yes No Description Responsibility Best Practice Principles for TWSE/TPEx Listed • Companies" and reasons Does the company establish a governance structure to promote sustainable development, and set up a full-time (part-time) unit to promote sustainable development, and the board of directors authorizes the senior management to handle it, and the board of directors supervises the situation? (i) The company has not established a "sustainable development committee".
+in the surus of company a mapternation of prom Implementation Status Deviations from "Corporate Social Items Yes Description Responsibility Best Practice Principles for TWSE/TPEx Listed Companies" and reasons 1.
+Does the company establish a governance structure to promote sustainable development, and set up a full-time (part-time) unit to promote sustainable development, and the board of directors authorizes the senior management to handle it, and the board of directors supervises the situation?
+V (i) The company has not established a "sustainable development committee".
 Human resources and administrative units currently assist the company to be a responsible compliance with laws and regulations and social responsibility governance-related matters, authorize senior management to deal with it, and report the situation to the board of directors.
 The necessity of setting up a full-time (part-time) corporate social responsibility unit will be evaluated depending on the company. (ii) The directors shall exercise the due care of good administrators to urge the company to carry out its corporate social responsibility initiatives, examine the results from time to time, and continually make adjustments to ensure the thorough implementation of its corporate social responsibility policies.
 We advise the board to give full consideration to the interests of stakeholders, including the following matters, in the company's performance of its corporate social responsibility initiatives.
-To identify the company's corporate social responsibility mission or vision, and declare its corporate social responsibility policy, systems, or relevant management guidelines; making corporate social responsibility the guiding principle of the company's operations and development, and ratifying concrete promotional plans for corporate social responsibility initiatives; Enhancing the timeliness and accuracy of the disclosure of corporate social responsibility information.
-No significant difference 2.
-Does the company follow the principle of materiality to conduct risk assessments on environmental, social and corporate governance issues related to the company's operations, and formulate relevant risk management policies or strategies?
+To identify the company's corporate social responsibility mission or vision, and declare its corporate social responsibility policy, systems, or relevant management guidelines; making corporate social responsibility the guiding principle of the company's operations and development, and ratifying concrete promotional plans for corporate social responsibility initiatives; Enhancing the timeliness and accuracy of the disclosure of corporate social responsibility information. "sustainable development committee".
+The necessity of setting up a full-time (part-time) corporate social responsibility unit will be evaluated depending on the company.
+2. Does the company follow the principle of materiality to conduct risk assessments on environmental, social and corporate governance issues related to the company's operations, and formulate relevant risk management policies or strategies?
 The company has established a "Code of Practice for Corporate Social Responsibility" to serve as a guide for corporate social responsibility.
 The company promotes corporate social responsibility to employees from time to time in departmental meetings and executive meetings.
 The company handles the promotion and implementation of corporate social responsibility policies by the administrative department, and report to the board regularly.
 The company has established a reasonable salary remuneration policy, and will combine the performance appraisal system with the corporate social responsibility policy in a timely manner to fulfill social responsibilitie.
-3. Sustainable Environmental Development (i) Has the Company set an environmental management system designed to industry characteristics?
-V (i) In the future, the company will gradually establish an environmental management system that conforms to the characteristics of the industry, depending on the situation. (ii) Is the Company committed to improve resource efficiency V (ii) The company makes good use of the efficiency of various resources to No significant difference
+Sustainable Environmental Development (i) Has the Company set an environmental management system designed to industry characteristics?
+V (i) The company has not implemented an effective environmental management system, the laws and regulations on which it is based, and has not passed the relevant international verification standards recently.
+The company will gradually establish an environmental management an effective environmental management system, The company